Dentures and Partials in Bridgeton, MO

 What do you imagine when you think of dentures?
 Perhaps the first image to come to your mind is that of unnaturally white, blocky teeth set into vivid pink gums – nothing you would ever want!

 Each denture and partial is individually customized to fit the unique needs of every patient.
-Our office knows that both aesthetics and a proper fit are crucial.
+Our dental office knows that both aesthetics and a proper fit are crucial.
 We have a close professional relationship with the lab that creates our removable prosthetics.
-This allows us to discuss the details of each patient’s case with the technician who will be actually fabricating your dentures.
+This allows our Bridgeton, MO dentist to discuss the details of each patient’s case with the technician who will be actually fabricating the dentures.
 What this means for you is a shorter turn-around time on your dentures so that you can have your new teeth even faster.

 Proper denture care is an important part of having dentures or partials.
-Using the right cleaners and products will extend the life of your dentures and keep them fitting properly.
+Using the right cleaners and products will extend the life of your dentures in Bridgeton, MO and keep them fitting properly.

 To keep your dentures in great shape, follow these five main steps:

 - Only clean your dentures with approved cleaners and brushes (we’ll provide you with a list of appropriate products to use).
 Regular brushes and toothpaste can be too abrasive for dentures and may cause to finish to become scratched, affecting the appearance and creating a place for bacteria to thrive.

 - Wash, rinse, or soak your dentures in cool to lukewarm water only.
 Hot water will soften the material of your denture and cause it to lose its shape.